Menditect/documentation/docs/Tools/mta-widget-finder.md

 ## Purpose

-The MTA Widget Finder is used to prepare for building a Frontend test.
+The MTA Widget Finder is a browser extension used to facilitate building the right [Locator](../mta/frontend-glossary#locator) while [Frontend testing](../mta/frontend-test) a Mendix App.

-It is a browser extension that can be used in [Google Chrome](https://www.google.com/chrome/) or [Mozilla Firefox](https://www.firefox.com/) to determine the name of a [Mendix Widget](../mta/frontend-glossary#widget) on any [Mendix Page](../mta/mendix-page).
+It can be used in [Google Chrome](https://www.google.com/chrome/) or [Mozilla Firefox](https://www.firefox.com/) to determine the name of a [Mendix Widget](../mta/frontend-glossary#widget) on any [Mendix Page](../mta/mendix-page).

 The name of a Widget is used to set the frontend test [Locator](../mta/frontend-glossary#locator).
-The MTA Widget Finder can be useful for debugging if a Locator fails.
+The MTA Widget Finder can also be useful for debugging if a Locator fails.

 ### Usage